 What Is Hidradenitis Suppurativa?

-Hidradenitis suppurativa (HS) causes you to get painful bumps under your skin near some of your sweat glands.
-There's no cure, but treatments and lifestyle changes can bring some relief and cut down on flare-ups.
+There's no cure for HS, but treatments and lifestyle changes can bring some relief and cut down on flare-ups.

-Because this condition lasts a long time, it can be frustrating, and it can take an emotional toll on you.
+Because this condition lasts a long time, it can be frustrating and can take an emotional toll on you.
 Make sure you get the support you need.
-Talk to your doctor about joining a support group, where you can meet with other people who are going through the same things.
-They can help you work through your feelings about the skin condition.

-Scientists know what things don’t cause HS.
-You don’t get it from not washing enough.
-And it's not related to using deodorants or powders or shaving your underarms.
-You also can't catch it from someone else or give it to another person.
+You don’t get HS because you don’t wash enough, use deodorants or powders, or shave your underarms.
+You can't catch it from someone else or give it to another person.

-The first warning sign of hidradenitis suppurativa is sometimes just a single, painful bump that gets inflamed.
-It can last for several days or months.
-There can be repeated outbreaks of a single bump in the same location or the same general area.
+The first warning sign might be a single painful bump that gets inflamed.
+It can last days or months.
+You could have repeated outbreaks of a single bump in the same location or the same general area.

 The bumps and leaky pockets can go away and come back.
 In severe cases, they don't fully heal.